melborp/azuresqldb_to_container/README.md

 ## 🏗️ Migration Script Guidelines

-Migration and upgrade scripts run during **container startup** (not during build) and should follow these guidelines:
+Migration scripts run during **container startup** (not during build) and should follow these guidelines:

 1. **Idempotent**: Safe to run multiple times
 2. **Transactional**: Use transactions where appropriate